libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 ## Call syntax

-The following sections show you the essential features to make a query
+The following sections show you the essential features to make a query.

 ### Authentication